ecm4u/ecm4u-alfresco-bugpatches/README.md

 # ecm4u Alfresco Bug Patches

-This module contains a collection of bug fixes for Alfrexco, both the repository and Share.
+This module contains a collection of bug fixes for Alfresco, both the repository and Share.

 ## Build